Placement syntax: Functions

-The Standard C++ library provides two placement overloads each for these functions.
+The standard library provides two placement overloads each for these functions.
 Their declarations are:

-void operator delete(void*, const std::nothrow_t&) noexcept;
+void operator delete(void* p, const nothrow_t& t) noexcept;

-void operator delete(void*, void*) noexcept;
+void operator delete(void* p, void* q) noexcept;

-void operator delete[](void*, const std::nothrow_t&) noexcept;
+void operator delete[](void* p, const nothrow_t& t) noexcept;

-void operator delete[](void*, void*) noexcept;
+void operator delete[](void* p, void* q) noexcept;

 In all of the overloads, the first parameter to the operator delete function is of type void*, which is the address of the storage to deallocate.

-For both the new and the delete functions, the functions are global, are not in any namespace, and do not have static linkage.
+Operators new and delete must reside in the global namespace and cannot have static linkage.

 Use

 Placement syntax has four main uses: default placement, preventing exceptions, custom allocators, and debugging.

 Default placement

 The placement overloads of operator new and operator delete that employ an additional void* parameter are used for default placement, also known as pointer placement.
-Their definitions by the Standard C++ library, which it is not permitted for a C++ program to replace or override, are:
+Their definitions by the standard library, which it is not permitted for a C++ program to replace or override, are: